antoniotejada/Trilium-FindWidget/README.md

   - F3/enter shift+f3/shift+enter to go to the next/prev occurrence
   - esc or click on note to end the search and go back to the note
 - Doesn't work on readonly notes, no firm plans to make it work there.
+- Enable debugging setting the label #debug on the script code note.

 ## Todo
 - Refactoring, code cleanup